finnito/Science/content/12phy/as91523/3-beats.md

 Jules is tuning the middle C key on a piano.
 He is using a tuning fork which produces a frequency of $257Hz$ as a reference.
 The key is slightly out of tune and a beat frequency of $4Hz$ is heard.

-__Calculate the frequency of the out of tune key.__ Note any considerations you need to have regarding this calculation.
+__Calculate the frequency of the out of tune key.__ Note any stumbling blocks you encounter!

 ---